 Your school counts as an organisation, and you can apply through your school.
-Before your school can apply for funding, a nominated person will need to register with the European Commission Participation Portal.
+Before your school/organisation can apply for funding, a nominated person will need to register the school/organisation and get an Organisation ID.

 For more information, the National Agency in the UK has provided a guide to completing this process.